-- (b) The following requirements that were subject to changes (compared to the ED) represent, to our view, no improvement and therefore are deemed inappropriate: - Scope: We would have preferred that if the FVM requirements do not fit with particular items (such as leases or share-based payments), the fair value notion within the specific IFRS were replaced, instead of excluding those items from the FVM scope. - Market participants: We continue to disagree with the exclusive focus on market participants, since this ignores the perspective of the reporting entity representing the counterparty in a market transaction.
-However, we agree (i) with the proposal that transactions between related parties are now relevant as far as they are orderly and (ii) with the change to assume a "reasonable understanding" (instead of "sufficient information"). - Day one gains/losses: We do not agree with the boards' view that - o (i) the circumstances (i.e. the fair value level) under which day one differences occur, - o (ii) when to recognise them and - o (iii) where to recognise them, - are not matters of the FVM topic ("how to measure").
+- Disclosures: Apart from the disclosures in the Re-ED, which we support basically, we are in favour of disclosing fair value changes arising from credit risk for financial liabilities only.
+In contrast, we do not agree with expanding the fair value by level disclosures on non-financial assets/liabilities not measured at fair value in the statement of financial position. - (c) The following issues that were also subject to changes (compared to the ED) are, to our view, no improvement so far and therefore still lack appropriateness: - Scope: We would have preferred that if the FVM requirements do not fit with particular items (such as leases or share-based payments), the fair value notion within the specific IFRS were replaced, instead of excluding those items from the FVM scope. - Day one gains/losses: We do not agree with the boards' view that - o (i) the circumstances (i.e. the fair value level) under which day one differences occur, - o (ii) when to recognise them and - o (iii) where to recognise them, - are no matters of the FVM topic ("how to measure")-whatsoever.
 At least the question why and when such differences may occur is linked to FVM, since it relates to the question when the transaction price does not represent fair value, which indeed is part of the FVM topic. - Inactive markets: With the change in focus towards verifying whether a transaction is orderly (instead of whether a market is active or inactive) it remains unclear why this ought to be a better approach and what would be different in practice.
-Whereas the EAP stated that there is no bright line between active and inactive markets, there is no "brighter" line to determine when a transaction is orderly or not. - Disclosures: We do not agree with expanding the fair value by level disclosures on nonfinancial assets/liabilities not measured at fair value in the statement of financial position. - (c) However, the GASB appreciates the IASB's efforts that led to certain other changed proposals which we consider an improvement in part, but with some room for further improvement: - Measuring financial instruments: Basically, the valuation premise for fair value measurements does not seem conceptually sound.
-In order to overcome this deficiency, we consider it reasonable that, as an exception, some offsetting portfolio effects as well as certain premiums/discounts are applicable, under specific conditions, when measuring financial instruments.
-This would, in some cases, allow for reflecting that the instrument is used within a unit of items. - Disclosures: Apart from the disclosures in the Re-ED, which we support basically, we are in favour of disclosing fair value changes arising from credit risk for financial liabilities only. - (d) Finally, we agree with and acknowledge an improvement on the following proposal: - Reference market: We agree with the proposal that the principal market is the reference market, and the most advantageous market is assumed to be the principal market.
+Whereas the EAP stated that there is no bright line between active and inactive markets, there is no "brighter" line to determine when a transaction is orderly or not. - Disclosures: We do not agree with expanding the fair value by level disclosures on nonfinancial assets/liabilities not measured at fair value in the statement of financial position. - (d) The following issues were not changed by the boards retained without modification but, from our perspective, are still inappropriately dealt with and need further consideration: - Definition: We are of the opinion that an exit notion in general and a transfer notion for liabilities are not appropriate in all circumstances.
+Moreover, there are entry situations and liabilities that can only be settled, not transferred. - Transaction price: Due to the above, the fair value often equals a bid price or an ask price, instead of being the most representative value within this spread. - Valuation premise: The concept of "highest and best use" is inappropriate since it does not reflect the use of the item, but only maximises the value.
+This is contradictory, in particular, with the increasing application of the business model which (increasingly) drives recognition and measurement principles within IFRS and even US-GAAP.